jackwilliambell/SquidSpace.js/docs/modulefile-specification.md

 ## Data

-An 'data' value (any type allowed) may appear as a member of any object in a Module File, including at the top level.
+An 'data' value (any type allowed) may appear as a member of any object in a Module File, including at the top level, unless specified with a specific type below.
 The purpose of the data object is to contain the data value(s) used at runtime by the object they are attached to and within it's context, although how those values are represented in the output is dependent on Module File processing.
 Data values may be any valid JSON type, although the specific type and how it is are used is dependent both on the Module File processor and the context of the data object within the Module File.

 IMPORTANT!
 The Module File specification does not specify what named values a data object must or may contain.
 Please refer to the documentation for the Module File processor you will be using for more information.